EasyIP2023/lucurious-docs/structs/vkcomp/vkcomp.md

 ## BRIEF DESCRIPTION

-**vkcomp** - a structure that allows for easy and better tracking of vulkan handles to objects that vulkan manipulates for you.
+**vkcomp** - a structure that allows for easy and better tracking of handles to objects that vulkan manipulates for you.

 ## C SPECIFICATION